A Visual History

 Content Note

-This chapter discusses systemic racism, economic exploitation, and racial violence in the music industry.
+This chapter discusses racism, economic exploitation, and systemic erasure of Black artists.

 Rock and roll's history cannot be separated from the history of American racism—in its creation, exploitation, erasure, and eventual (partial) integration.